tdda/tdda/doc/source/cli.md

 ### EXAMPLES

-(The example data be obtained by running 'tdda examples', which will create various directories, including constraints_examples, containing the source data for these examples.)
+The example data can be obtained by running 'tdda examples', which will create various directories, including constraints_examples, containing the source data for these examples.

 1) `tdda discover elements.parquet elements.tdda`

-This command will read data from elements.parquet and (attempt to find) constraints satifisfied by every record, and the data collectively.
-By default this will may include minimum and maximum constraints on field values or lengths, nullability constraints, uniqueness constraints, sign constraints, and allow-values constraints.
+This command will read data from elements.parquet and (attempt to) find constraints satisfied by every record, and the data collectively.
+By default this can include minimum and maximum constraints on field values or lengths, nullability constraints, uniqueness constraints, sign constraints, and allow-values constraints.

-The results will be written to elements.tdda in a JSON format, including metadata.
-The output constraints file, elements.tdda can be used with 'tdda verify', to which constriants another datasets with the same structure, are satisified, or with 'tdda detect', to find which records and/or values fail to satisfy the constraints.
-The TDDA can be edited (carefully) by hand, or programmatically, to add, remove, tighten, or loosen constraints.
+The results will be written to `elements.tdda` in a JSON format, including metadata.
+The output constraints file, `elements.tdda` can be used with `tdda verify` to verify that another dataset with the same structure satisfies the constraints, or with `tdda detect` to find which records and/or values fail to satisfy the constraints.
+The `.tdda` file can be edited (carefully) by hand, or programmatically, to add, remove, tighten, or loosen constraints.

 2) `tdda discover elements.csv`